nol-alb/6106Group4/README.md

 ## Setting Up PluginHost

-Open the AudioPlugin Host folder in this branch
+    - Open the AudioPlugin Host folder in this branch
-    - open the audipluginHost.jucer
+    - Open the audipluginHost.jucer
     - Save and open in your IDE
     - Build it and Run